 Premium VPN providers must operate a broad server network, allowing customers to bypass geographic restrictions.
 That means they must have a presence in key locations across the world and cover every continent and important region.
 Otherwise, you won’t have unlimited access to the Internet.

-According to the website, SurfEasy offers more than 1,000 servers across 28 countries.
+However, when we clicked on the link it showed around 1,000 servers across 28 countries.
 The number of servers is a decent one, but land coverage is below the premium average.
 For example, while Europe and North America are well-represented, there aren’t enough server locations in Asia, Africa, and South America.
 We think that this area needs improvement and that SurfEasy should expand to new countries.

 Here’s the full server list: